Florida shooting victims helped by GoFundMe, comfort dogs and more

 “Dogs are good listeners and have a unique way of knowing when people are hurting,” he said.

-The dogs, which are trained to the level of a service dog, Hetzner said, travel across the U.S. with their handlers whenever there is a crisis.
+The dogs, which are trained to the level of a service dog, travel across the U.S. with their handlers whenever there is a crisis.

 While the dogs are there to comfort the students and faculty at the high school, their services are also available to parents, first responders and anyone in the Broward community “struggling with what took place.”